-“We live in a time of transformation in the Americas,” said Lourdes Baezconde-Garbanati, PhD, MPH, director of the new Center for Health Equity in the Americas (CenHealth) and professor of preventive medicine at the Keck School of Medicine of USC, which organized the conference.
+“We live in a time of transformation in the Americas,” said Lourdes Baezconde-Garbanati, PhD, MPH, director of the new Center for Health Equity in the Americas (CenHealth) and professor of Population and Public Health Sciences at the Keck School of Medicine of USC, which organized the conference.
 “Coming together to share our vision ensures that we unify efforts on behalf of health equity in some of the most vulnerable populations in the Western hemisphere.”

 According to a World Health Organization report on cancer in Central and South America, poorer countries such as Bolivia and Peru see more infection-related cancers — like stomach and cervical cancers — whereas more affluent nations, such as Argentina and Brazil, experience higher incidences of so-called “lifestyle” cancers — like prostate and breast cancer.